supertree-toolkit/stk/doc/tutorial.rst

 There are other basic *housekeeping* tasks that can be useful at this point too.
-First, standardising the source names using :menuselection:`STK Functions->Standardise source names` to ensure each source has a unique name.
+First, standardising the source names using :menuselection:`STK Functions --> Standardise source names` to ensure each source has a unique name.
-Second, cleaning the data using :menuselection:`STK->Clean data` to remove all uninformative trees and remove polyphyletic taxa where only one possible combination exists.
+Second, cleaning the data using :menuselection:`STK --> Clean data` to remove all uninformative trees and remove polyphyletic taxa where only one possible combination exists.

 The above tasks will not alter the tutorial data, so it's safe to save the file again.
-Normally you would use :menuselection:`File->Save As` to be sure of not overwriting data.
+Normally you would use :menuselection:`File --> Save As` to be sure of not overwriting data.
 Note that the file has altered though.
 If you navigate to the *History* section you will see that the data summary and clean data commands have been recorded, along with the date and time.
 This enables you to track what